Guide

 jq -r '.[] | select(.name | test("Family|Travel"; "i")) | {name, id}'

-5. All-day events and read-only feeds
+5. Update, delete, and handle read-only feeds

 # Update an owned event